Types of Storing and Preserving Method for Vegetables

 Could last a day or up to a few days.
-Depending on types of vegetables, humidity and surrounding environment.
+Depending on types of vegetables, humidity, and the surrounding environment.
 Generally, a clean and dry place away from sunlight and heat.
 Only recommended if you plan to cook them in a short while.
-However this method is not recommended for storage of more than half a day.
+However, this method is not recommended for the storage of more than half a day.

 Could last up to 1 month.
 Leafy vegetables usually last for a maximum of 2-3 days due to the fridge tend to be dry.
-For roots and bulb vegetables tend to last up to a month.
-Trim all the excessive part of the vegetables and wrap with paper towel before storing in the fridge.
-Alternatively, keep different type of vegetables in separated container before storing in fridge.
+For roots and bulbs, vegetables tend to last up to a month.
+Trim all the excessive part of the vegetables and wrap with a paper towel before storing in the fridge.
+Alternatively, keep different type of vegetables in a separated container before storing in the fridge.

 3. Store in Root Cellar

-Root Cellar plays a significant role in various era and a bunker for winter food supply, back in the days where electricity wasn’t invented.
-However, this method is becoming popular again in the European countries among the ecologically-minded ones.
-In a root cellar, temperature are optimal and humidity are steady, preventing freezing and also keeping vegetables cool during summer.
+Root Cellar plays a significant role in the various eras and a bunker for winter food supply, back in the days where electricity wasn’t invented.
+However, this method is becoming popular again in European countries among the ecologically-minded ones.
+In a root cellar, the temperature is optimal and humidity is steady, preventing freezing and also keeping vegetables cool during summer.

 4. Drying Vegetables (Dehydrates)

-Vegetables are dehydrated, removing all the water content which also prevent bacteria, yeast and mold from growing.
-This method will change the texture the of the vegetables and normally will concentrate the flavor.
-Dehydration could be done in an oven, a specialize dehydrator or under the sun.
+Vegetables are dehydrated, removing all the water content which also prevents bacteria, yeast, and mold from growing.
+This method will change the texture of the vegetables and normally will concentrate the flavor.
+Dehydration could be done in an oven, a specialized dehydrator, or under the sun.

 5. Freezing Vegetables